canonical/launchpad-manual/user/how-to/launchpad-api/index.rst

 designed around the principles of REST, with the goals of simplicity and transparency.

--  If you're the end-user of an application like Ground Control, you don't need to know about the API at all: you just need to know `how to integrate your Launchpad account with a third-party application <use-the-python-api>`.
+-  If you're the end-user of an application like Ground Control, you don't need to know about the API at all: you just need to know :ref:`how to integrate your Launchpad account with a third-party application <use-the-python-api>`.

 -  :ref:`launchpadlib` is the official Python client library for Launchpad's web service.